shadi1717/oracle-cloud-data-platform-workshop/Lab11/LabGuide11.md

-#  Lab 1000: Using Oracle Management Cloud (OMC) to Monitor ADW
+#  Using Oracle Management Cloud (OMC) to Monitor ADW

 ## Introduction

-Oracle Management Cloud allows you to gain insight into your IT applications and infrastructure.
-In this lab, you will learn how to connect to and monitor your Autonomous Database instances.
+Oracle Management Cloud (OMC) allows you to gain insight into your IT applications and infrastructure.
+In this lab, you will learn how to connect to and monitor your Oracle Autonomous Database (ADB) instances such as Oracle Autonomous Warehouse (ADW).

 ### Objectives